 “David!”
 I trotted through the pit and into the garage, where Ricky was standing in front of the walk-in cooler.
 There was a sudden tenderness in his voice.
 “I wanna show you something.”

-Until that moment when he lugged on the door handle, the largest piece of pork I’d even seen was a shoulder from Stop & Shop lying on its sanitary napkin in a plastic tray.
+Until that moment when he lugged on the door handle, the largest piece of pork I’d ever seen was a shoulder from Stop & Shop lying on its sanitary napkin in a plastic tray.
 But inside, hanging from a track above, were more than a dozen whole pigs, flayed open.

 “Are you a religious man?”
 I asked.